FUNDED ORGANIZATIONS

 The Buffalo Soldiers Museum is about courage, bravery, dedication, and loyalty to this country.
 Their military history and contributions are a story of inspiration.
 These men persevered in adverse conditions to prove their love and loyalty to this nation.

-For over 30 years, CHB has engaged the community in the cleanup, restoration, and protection of our natural environment.
+For over 30 years, Communities for a Healthy Bay (CHB) has engaged the community in the cleanup, restoration, and protection of our natural environment.
 Today, CHB’s work is deeply tied to the values and principles of environmental justice – combining aspirations of both a just society and a sustainable environment.

-Esperanza Móbil is a mobile family resource center focusing on the Spanish-speaking community dedicated to bringing resources, workshops, and help to the Latino community.
+Esperanza Móbil is a mobile family resource center focusing on the Spanish-speaking community.
+They are dedicated to bringing resources, workshops, and help to the Latino community.

 The Foss Waterway Seaport is Puget Sound’s maritime heritage education and event center where families, groups, and communities come to discover, explore, learn, and play.